AWSGoPokes/aws-iot/README.md

 ### Limitted Time Bugdet
 This is our biggest challenge.
 We knew about the AWS IoT App Challenge only 21 days before deadline.
 It also took us a week to discuss about the challenge theme, our chance, and team setup.
 Therefore, there were technically less than 2 weeks left for us to brainstorm ideas, design, implementation/test and deploy our RuralCare systems.
 As a result, We had to turn off many cool features because we did not have enough time to implement them.
 There are also some helpful features that we built as prototype for proof of concepts.
 ### AWS Learning Curve
 Both two members in our team are AWS beginners.
-Minh is working on smart home, robotics and machine learning research topics so he has some experiences in working with AWS MQTT and EC2 .
-Tuan is working on hardware VLSI design and studying AWS IoTs and Alexa Apps as hobbies.
+Minh is working on smart home, robotics and machine learning research topics.
+Tuan is working on hardware VLSI design and studying AWS IoTs and Alexa Apps as hobbies and he has some experiences in working with AWS MQTT and EC2.
 To participate in this challenge, we both had to learning AWS IoTs concepts/tools/practices and it took us a significant portion of time before we can deploy our system.
 ### System Integration
-Instead of using available datasets and/or random data generator, our team made decision that we will use real sensors data in our project.
-The code for collecting data and synchronize with AWS was written in Matlab.
+The program running on the gateway was originally written in Matlab.
+It collects data from multiple sensing sources and performs signal processing.
+It is difficult for Matlab to interact with the AWS in terms of using AWS IoT and Kinesis.
+So, from Matlab we directly uploaded the data to the database in the EC2 instance.

-We already built a model to predict the emotion in Python.
+We are converting the Matlab code into Python so that it can work efficiently with AWS.
+The predictive models have been converted into Python.
+We have uploaded the models to the EC2 and been trying to integrate them with APIs using Chalice.
+However, there are some bugs that we need to figure out.

 ## Accomplishments that we're proud of